elasekness/RNASeq_workshop/Day1.md

 <br>

 An easier and more efficient method to download a genome and its coding sequences is to use NCBI's [Datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/getting_started/) command-line tool.

 A help menu will appear if you type **`datasets`** without any arguments.

 Typing **`datasets download`** will give you additional information regarding the download function.
 Note the option to download a genome by its assembly accession or taxonomy.

 	datasets download genome accession GCA_000014625.1 --include genome,cds

-> This command will download the GenBank version of the Pa14 assembly as well as the coding sequences in fasta format.
+> This command will download the GenBank version of the Pa14 assembly as well as the coding sequences in fasta format. <br>
 > Data are saved to a zipped folder entitled `ncbi_dataset` by default.
-To inflate its contents, simply type **`unzip ncbi_dataset`**.
+To inflate its contents, type **`unzip ncbi_dataset`**. <br>
 > If you **`ls`** the directory structure, you'll see that your files are here: `ncbi_dataset/data/GCA_000014625.1/`.

 <br>